 The SafeZone FIPS Cryptographic Module must be linked with an application to become executable.
-The software code of the module (the libsafezone-sw-fips.a object code library) is linked with an end application producing an executable application for the target platform.
+The software code of the module (the libsafezone-sw-fips.a object code library or the libsafezone-sw-fips.so dynamically loadable library) is linked with an end application producing an executable application for the target platform.
 The application is installed in a platform-specific way, e.g. when purchased from an application store for the platform.
 In some cases there is no need for installation, e.g. when a mobile equipment vendor includes the application with the equipment.